 How many years have you taught at True Foundation?

-I have been with True Foundation for about 6 years.
+I have been with True Foundation since 2015.

 What do you appreciate most about the Principle Approach?